Qubinode/ocp4_kvm_deployer/README.md

 ocp4-kvm-deployer
 =================

 This role will deploy OCP4 on a kvm host.
+It was develop to support the [Qubinode Installer](https://github.com/Qubinode/qubinode-installer).

 Requirements
 ------------